 There are some religiously affiliated foster agencies that refuse to place foster children with same-sex couples.

-Some people think that governments cannot bar such agencies from participating in the foster care systems under the First Amendment.
-Other people think that the government can bar such agencies from participating in the foster care systems they operate unless the agencies allow children to be placed with same-sex couples.
+Some people think that governments cannot prohibit such agencies from participating in the foster care systems under the First Amendment.
+Other people think that the government can prohibit such agencies from participating in the foster care systems they operate unless the agencies allow children to be placed with same-sex couples.

 What do you think?

-1 Barring religious agencies from participating in the foster care system unless they allow children to be placed with same-sex couples DOES NOT VIOLATE agencies’ First Amendment rights
+1 Prohibiting religious agencies from participating in the foster care system unless they allow children to be placed with same-sex couples DOES NOT VIOLATE agencies’ First Amendment rights

-2 Barring religious agencies from participating in the foster care system unless they allow children to be placed with same-sex couples DOES VIOLATE agencies’ First Amendment rights
+2 Prohibiting religious agencies from participating in the foster care system unless they allow children to be placed with same-sex couples DOES VIOLATE agencies’ First Amendment rights

 The Supreme Court will be deciding this issue soon.
 Regardless of your personal views, how do you think the Supreme Court will decide?

-1 Barring religious agencies from participating in the foster care system unless they allow children to be placed with same-sex couples DOES NOT VIOLATE agencies’ First Amendment rights
+1 Prohibiting religious agencies from participating in the foster care system unless they allow children to be placed with same-sex couples DOES NOT VIOLATE agencies’ First Amendment rights

-2 Barring religious agencies from participating in the foster care system unless they allow children to be placed with same-sex couples DOES VIOLATE agencies’ First Amendment rights
+2 Prohibiting religious agencies from participating in the foster care system unless they allow children to be placed with same-sex couples DOES VIOLATE agencies’ First Amendment rights

 Case #2: CALIFORNIA V. TEXAS I